zdharma-continuum/Zsh-100-Commits-Club/page-parts/iconography.md

 ### Devoted time and work detection

-🥈 - has 50 or more commits
+🥈 - has 50 or more commits (unused – that's the entry to the list boundary)
 🥇 - has 100 or more commits

 ### Progress detection